kieker-monitoring/PCARP/README.md

 ## Replication

-The following wil walk you through the complete pipeline using the helloWorld application as an example.
+The following will walk you through the complete pipeline methodology.
+The data from the previous experiment is included with this package.
+You can skip the following and run the pipeline from these logs if necessary.
 Note: it is important to do the static analysis first, as to not skew the static analysis results with the added code for the dynamic analysis intrumentation.

 ### Static Analysis